Campaign against Dong Zhuo: Background

 Following the death of Emperor Ling in 189, General-in-Chief He Jin summoned the frontier general Dong Zhuo from the northwest into the capital city of Luoyang.
 Dong was ordered to lead his troops into the capital city to aid He in eliminating the eunuch faction, the Ten Attendants, from the imperial court.
 However, before Dong Zhuo's arrival, He Jin's plan was revealed and he was assassinated by the eunuchs on 22 September 189.
 He Jin's associates led by Yuan Shao stormed the palace after the assassination and started massacring eunuchs.
 The young Emperor Shao and his younger brother, the Prince of Chenliu, were brought out of the palace by the surviving eunuchs during the chaos.
 The emperor lost the Imperial Seal during his escape.
 They were eventually discovered by a search party and escorted back to the palace safely by Dong Zhuo and his men.

 Subsequently, the warlord Ding Yuan was killed by his subordinate Lü Bu for opposing Dong Zhuo's decision to depose Emperor Shao.
 Lü then defected to Dong's side.

-In 190, Dong Zhuo deposed Emperor Shao and installed the Prince of Chenliu on the throne.
+In September 189, Dong Zhuo deposed Emperor Shao and installed the Prince of Chenliu on the throne.
 The prince became historically known as Emperor Xian.
-Dong appointed himself as Chancellor of State, an official post abolished almost 200 years ago.
-On March 26 in the same year, Dong had Liu Bian (the former Emperor Shao) and Empress Dowager He killed.
+Dong appointed himself as Chancellor of State, an official post abolished almost 200 years before.
+Later that month, Dong had Empress Dowager He killed by poison.
+On 26 March 190, Dong also had Liu Bian (the former Emperor Shao) killed.

-Since then, Dong Zhuo had established a strong influence in the imperial court.
+Since becoming Chancellor, Dong Zhuo had established a strong influence in the imperial court.
 He was authoritarian and showed no regard for the absolute monarchy as he made the final decisions on policies without consulting or seeking approval from the emperor.
 He eliminated several of his opponents in the imperial court to further strengthen his grip over the apparatus of state.
 Yuan Shao fled from Luoyang after openly disagreeing with Dong Zhuo's decision to depose Emperor Shao.
 Dong Zhuo feared that Yuan Shao might rise in revolt against him as Yuan was also an influential figure in politics as well.
 Dong heeded his advisor's suggestions and proposed to the emperor to appoint Yuan as Grand Administrator of Bohai as an act of appeasement.